 This is an on-campus class in Kamloops, BC.

-This is the eighth course of the Certificate in First Nation Tax Administration program.
+This is the eighth course in the Certificate in First Nation Tax Administration program.